-In order to assess the impacts from unconsumed fish feed and fish faeces on the benthic community, it is necessary to validate video monitoring data with information on the benthic community.
-Samples of the waste that builds up under finfish farm net-pens will be collected and analyzed for changes in fauna and flora, and specifically for the presence or absence of indicator species (i.e., Polychaete worms and bacterial mats) known to occur near finfish farms.
-The study will also evaluate the use of remote video survey methods (ROVs) for monitoring benthic impacts, based on the protocol used in British Columbia.
-The results from this study will support the development of science advice on the best practices for monitoring the effects of finfish aquaculture on the hard bottom benthic community.
+To assess the impacts from unconsumed fish feed and fish faeces on the benthic community, video monitoring data was validated with information on the benthic community.
+Samples of the waste that builds up under finfish farm net-pens was collected and analyzed for changes in fauna and flora, and specifically for the presence or absence of indicator species (i.e., Polychaete worms and bacterial mats) known to occur near finfish farms.
+The study also evaluated the use of remote video survey methods (ROVs) for monitoring benthic impacts, based on the protocol used in British Columbia.
+The results from this study support the development of science advice on the best practices for monitoring the effects of finfish aquaculture on the hard bottom benthic community.

 Verhoeven J., Dufour S., Salvo F., Hamoutene D., 2016.
 The bacterial community composition of flocculent matter under a salmonid aquaculture site in Newfoundland, Canada.
 Aquaculture Environmental Interactions 8:637-646 - DOI: https://doi.org/10.3354/aei00204.

 Hamoutene, D., F. Salvo, S. Egli, A. Modir-Rousta, R. Knight, G. Perry, C. Bottaro and S. Dufour.
 Measurement of Aquaculture Chemotherapeutants in Flocculent Matter Collected at a Hard-Bottom Dominated Finfish Site on the South Coast of Newfoundland (Canada) After Two Years of Fallow.
 Frontiers in Marine Science 5 (2018): 228.